delosh653/ENCORE/README.md

 6. Plug in your computer, if it is not plugged in already, and open RStudio.

-7.	~ Copy and paste the following text into the console window (bottom right window of the RStudio Session), then press enter:
+7.	~ Copy and paste the following text into the console window (bottom left window of the RStudio Session), then press enter:

 ```r
 install.packages("rstudioapi")